-We have recruited a team of committed and passionate (50+) HIV Positive speakers from across the Victorian community.
+We have recruited a team of committed and passionate HIV Positive speakers (50 years and older) from across the Victorian community.
 The speakers are provided professional training and support to give them the skills to be highly articulate speakers.
 Through their narratives they break down stereotypes, challenge the myths that still surround HIV, ensure the inclusion and increase the visibility of older people living with HIV.

 A comprehensive handbook on caring for people living with HIV in home based and aged care facilities provides expert guidance to people who are seeking information on the requirements to deliver best practice care.
 A series of simple fact sheets accompany the handbook to deliver information in practical ways to carers and care workers.
 The handbook is also useful for a person living with HIV to understand their rights as a person requiring care with a legal, policy and complaint process section.